yidong72/reasoning-gym/README.md

 ## 🔍 Evaluation

+Instructions for running the evaluation scripts are provided in [eval/README.md][https://github.com/open-thought/reasoning-gym/blob/main/eval/README.md].

-Evaluation of the performance of different reasoning models will be tracked in the [reasoning-gym-eval](https://github.com/open-thought/reasoning-gym-eval) repo.
+Evaluation results of different reasoning models will be tracked in the [reasoning-gym-eval](https://github.com/open-thought/reasoning-gym-eval) repo.

 ## 👷 Contributing